 However, it’s important to choose the color of your accessories carefully so that they do not clash, as having several differently colored accessories that do not complement each other can look haphazard and messy.

-I recommend sticking to 2 main different colors at most – for example, brown shoes, brown belt, a blue shirt, a tie in a darker shade of blue, and a matching blue pocket square.
+I recommend sticking to 2 main different colors at most – for example, brown shoes, a brown belt, a blue shirt, a tie in a darker shade of blue, and a matching blue pocket square.

 By simplifying the outfit down to two main color themes (in addition to the white color of the suit) the outfit will appear much more cohesive and you will find it much easier to choose the individual outfit items.